howdyai/botkit/readme.md

 // add the conversation to the dialogset controller.dialogSet.add(onboarding);

-// launch the dialog in resposne to a message or event controller.hears(['hello'], 'message', async(bot, message) => {
+// launch the dialog in response to a message or event controller.hears(['hello'], 'message', async(bot, message) => {
     bot.beginDialog('onboarding');
 });